SofyenBhr/javaScript-syntax---mixed-messages/README.md

 # Mixed Messages
-This project use JavaScript (functions, arrays & objects) syntax to generate a random sayings from these artists:
+This project use JavaScript (functions, arrays, objects & loops) syntax to generate a random sayings from these artists:
 1. Chuck Norris
 2. Kanye West
 3. Jakie Chan